UTSA Roadrunners: Volleyball

 The Roadrunners volleyball team host their home games in the Convocation Center which has been dubbed "The Historic Convo" or "Convo" for short.
-The women’s volleyball team began NCAA play in 1983 as an independent.
+The women's volleyball team began NCAA play in 1983 as an independent.
 In 1991 UTSA started play in the Southland Conference.
 In 2010 the Roadrunners won their second-ever Southland Conference Tournament Championship in program history and head to the 2010 NCAA Tournament.
 In 2012 the team played a single season in the Western athletics conference, the following year transitioned to conference USA.
-In 2014 the lady Roadrunners sweep Tulsa to win the Conference USA Regular Season Championship in 2013.
-UTSA clinched their third NCAA Tournament berth in program history in 2013 by claiming the Conference USA Tournament Championship in four sets against Tulane (25-20, 25–16, 18–25, 25–23).
-In 2014 the Roadrunners captured the Conference USA Regular Season Championship with a sweep of Rice (25-19, 25–21, 25–22).
+In 2014 the Roadrunners sweep Tulsa to win the Conference USA Regular Season Championship in 2013.
+UTSA clinched their third NCAA Tournament berth in program history in 2013 by claiming the Conference USA Tournament Championship in four sets against Tulane (25–20, 25–16, 18–25, 25–23).
+In 2014 the Roadrunners captured the Conference USA Regular Season Championship with a sweep of Rice (25–19, 25–21, 25–22).
 The volleyball team has 3 NCAA Tournament Appearances (2000, 2010, 2013), 3 Conference Tournament Championships (2000, 2010, 2013), and 5 Regular Season Championship Titles(1999, 2010, 2013, 2014).

-I-35 Orange vs. Maroon Rivalry
+I-35 Orange vs. Maroon rivalry

 The I-35 Rivalry Orange vs. Maroon Rivalry series is the name given to the athletic competitions between the Roadrunners and the Texas State Bobcats.
 The name is derived from the Interstate highway that essentially links the two schools, which are in relatively close proximity to each other.
 In the beginning of the rivalry, a trophy was awarded to the winner of the men's basketball game.
 It has grown, however, to include all common sports the two schools compete with each other in throughout the academic year.
 A point system is used to crown a winner after the last competition between the schools in that year.
 The trophy is then inscribed with the annual winners and the winning institution retains the trophy for one year until the next winner is crowned.